4GeeksAcademy/master-javascript-programming-exercises/exercises/071-removeStringValuesLongerThan/README.md

 removeStringValuesLongerThan(6, obj);
 console.log(obj); // { age: 20, location: 'Texas' }
 ```

-## :bulb: Hint:
+## 💡 Hint:

-1. Try using a 'for in' loop, here is a link that might help: https://www.w3schools.com/js/js_loop_forin.asp
++ Try using a `for...in` loop, here is a link that might help: https://www.w3schools.com/js/js_loop_forin.asp